cboozb/aspnet/Samples/WebApi/ODataServiceSample/ReadMe.txt

 lists all the top-level entities so clients can discover them.
 This enables OData clients to discover and consume OData Services exposed through ASP.NET Web APO.

+Update (hongyes 2/18/2013)

+1. Added $format support in the sample.
+The Extensions.FormatQueryMessageHandler class handles
+$format from query string and change accept header based on it.
+It accepts:
+    * $format=xml => application/xml
+    * $format=json => application/json
+    * $format=atom => application/atom+xml

+2. Added Extensions/NavigationRoutingConvention2 class to support POST, PUT and DELETE http method on navigation property.
+The default NavigationRoutingConvention only supports GET method.
+The new convention demonstrates how to customize routing convention and how to register it into OData route.

 For a detailed description of this sample, please see http://blogs.msdn.com/b/alexj/archive/2012/08/15/odata-support-in-asp-net-web-api.aspx